Visit Us

 Where can we keep our stroller and belongings while we play?

 We encourage guests to leave your strollers in your vehicle if possible.
-There is an unattended stroller parking outside of the museum.
+There is an unattended stroller on both levels of the museum.

-Lockers are available for rent at this time for $1.
+Lockers are available for rent at this time for $1 and are FREE to Members.

 Can I drop off my child at the museum?